Factors that determine your maximum loan amount

 - Property valuation

-- The max Loan-to-Value (LTV) ratio / Margin of Finance available to you
+- The maximum Loan-to-Value (LTV) ratio / Margin of Finance available to you

 This article covers only the DSR factor, and we will first address some common misconceptions.

-Myth #1 – Banks will only lend to you up to 1/3 of your gross income
+Myth #1 – Banks will only lend you up to 1/3 of your gross income

 This is only a recommended guideline for borrowers.
 In practice, banks use more refined rule sets during credit approval.

 Myth #2 – The maximum loan amount you can get from each bank doesn’t vary much